web-illinois/toolkit/src/components/il-slide/README.md

-# `il-slide`
+# Slides

-This component is used within the `il-carousel` to represent a single slide in a slideshow.
+Slides are image-dominant components that are presented in [carousels](../il-carousel/README.md).
+Each slide is intended to direct the visitor to one or more destinations within the site.